mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Accommodation is readily available, often at a reasonable rate.
-Many hotels include super-casinos and make enough profit at the gaming tables to subsidise the price of rooms.
+Many hotels include super-casinos and make enough profit at the gaming tables to subsidize the price of rooms.
 There are, of course, more exclusive suites that will set guests back thousands of Credits a night.
 In return, visitors can enjoy an exceptional quality of service, with access to exotic delicacies that only a hub of galactic trade can hope to provide.